HeisenBugDev/HeisenBugDev-Mod-Hosting/README.md

 This is the website repo for HeisenBugDev.

+# Wut the wut?
+HeisenBugDev is a community led website that is hosted by us (similar to rubygems.org) It is meant to be 100% free and developers who put their mod on the system get NO ADS for any of it.
+It has easy integration with a build system such as Travis-CI or Jenkins so you can automatically publish your builds.
+It also has a wiki which can have pages tied to a specific version or build of a mod.

+# FAQ
+**Like CurseForge?**
+NO!
+It is far faster, prettier, and less evil!
+CurseForge is bloated and run by Curse which doesn't care what you think.
+HeisenBugDev is built on _your_ ideas!

+**Ads suck**
+We are going to try to use adsense in a way that doesn't bother you.
+If you are a developer and put your mod on the website, you will see no ads when you login.
+Also, we try to give back the money the ads bring in to you.

 # Issues and Trello
 Trello is meant to be used for tracking the **status** of work on something (has someone started on it?
 Are we about to?
 Just an idea?
 Testing?) whereas GH Issues and PRs are for details about that (checklist, dicussions, x needs to be rewritten for y to work, etc).